pikatchu/closedsource/book/0900-job_circle.md

 The inquisitors obeyed without hesitation.
 Rough hands grabbed Sebastian and Jasmina, forcing them to their knees.
 The Rector and the other prisoners were quickly subdued, their makeshift disguises now useless.

-Leo could feel the weight of Master Vulcan’s presence pressing down on him like a crushing force.
+Leo could feel the weight of Master Vulcan's presence pressing down on him like a crushing force.

 “You really thought your little stunt was going to work?”
 Master Vulcan mused, almost amused.
 “I have been waiting for you, you know.”

-Leo didn’t answer.
+Leo didn't answer.
 His mind was racing, searching for a way out.
 But this time, there was no way out.

 Master Vulcan took another step forward, his eyes narrowing.

-“And now,” he said, “it’s time for you to come with me.”
+“And now,” he said, “it's time for you to come with me.”